 Considerations with No Closing Cost Refinance Loans

 No closing cost refinances have many advantages, but they are not for everyone.
 Here are some things to think about:

 - Nothing is free in life.
 No lender is going to pay your closing costs without making it up somewhere else, and probably with interest!
 You will be paying a higher interest rate, which means you are paying interest on those ‘saved’ closing costs.
 However, this is justifiable if you are getting a substantial savings each month in your payment.
 If you don’t refinance to just not pay closing costs and you are paying a much higher interest rate as a result, this doesn’t make sense either.

 - Refinancing does not always make sense; if you are going to be leaving the home in the near future, it may cost you too much in closing costs to make it worth it, even if you have a ‘no closing cost’ loan.
 Also, if you are going to pull out cash and pay off credit cards and run them up again, you may just be enabling bad behavior.

 A no fee or no cost refinance can be a very good tool for people in some situations.
 It is especially well suited for the borrower who lacks cash but could save substantially on their monthly payment be doing a refinance.
 Even if you pay a higher interest rate, you still could save thousands in interest each year.
-Knowing exactly when to refinance can be difficult but when you have the ability to save thousands of dollars, it should become a financial priority.
+Knowing exactly when to refinance or take out a HELOC can be difficult but when you have the ability to save thousands of dollars, it should become a financial priority.

-How to Refinance Home Loans with No Closing Costs or Lender Fees
+How to Refinance Home Loans with No Closing Costs